bkclerke/MyUmbDocs/README.md

 The starterkit installed the base files required for handling form submissions and general page component builds with the grid layout.

 Our builds use the latest version of Bootstrap 4 which makes using the Umbraco Grid editor an easy choice for handling general content and page layouts.

+___

+#### How to run this repo project locally
+1. To setup your local dev environment run `bundle install` OR
+2. You may need to update your project, run `bundle update` to update your gems to the latest version
+3. To test the theme and run the project locally run `bundle exec jekyll serve` and open your browser to `http://localhost:4000`